smarts-uz/laravel-payment/docs/listeners/after-pay.md

 # After pay

 With the installation of Package you will find a new configuration files located at `config/payuz.php`.
-In this file you can find various options to change the configuration of your Voyager installation.
+In this file you can find various options to change the configuration of your Package installation.

 **If you cache your configuration files please make sure to run `php artisan config:clear` after you changed something.**